Pinwheel Star Quilt Card Tutorial

 Here’s where the template design we drew earlier helps.
 Lay down each the four triangles from one pattern around the square as shown in a pinwheel.

 Now lay the remaining pattern’s triangles overtop the first set as shown for the reverse pinwheel.

 When you are happy with how it looks, adhere your triangles down.

 Fussy-cut out the pinwheel star design.
 Now it can be used for a cardfront (or maybe a scrapbook page??).

 Make your card base:

-For the card, I found a semi-matching tangerine cardstock and cut 8 ½” x 5 ½”, and then folded it in half.
+For the card, I found a tangerine cardstock and cut 8 ½” x 5 ½”, then folded it in half.

-Please let me know in the comments what other creative ways you will use this pinwheel star, so please leave a comment!
+I’d love to know what other creative ways you will use this pinwheel star, so please leave a comment!